S-Mitterlehner/time-tracker-vscode/README.md

 Once you activated Multiple Projects you can start a new tracking.
 If you do, you should be asked to insert a Project-Name.

+### Migrate `times.json`

+For better flexibility each `times.json` has a version property (except for version 1).
+This is useful to support breaking changes without changing each `times.json` file.
+Therefore it could be, that you have to upgrade the `times.json` to use the newest features (like multiple projects).
+You should be asked when you open a folder to migrate to the newest version.
+However, you can also trigger this by activating the command `Time-Tracker: Migrate Storage File`.

 ## Credits

 Work Time Tracker was created by [S-Mitterlehner](https://github.com/S-Mitterlehner).